Above, Boyd and Mell- mystically intertwined, according to Mell.

 I begged him to stay.
 I was crying uncontrollably, but everything was useless.
 He left me on the same day.
 I never saw Stephen again.
 On 2 June, 1977, he died in Los Angeles of heart failure.
 But sometimes I have the feeling that he is speaking to me – from another world.

-Two articles concerning Mell and Boyd’s marriage in October of 1971.
+Articles concerning Mell and Boyd’s marriage and breakup below.

 Below, photos of Boyd and Mell during the filming of Marta in 1970